r-crosswords/aotw/exolve-README.md

 If the enum indicates multiple words (for example, *(4,3)*), or if the enum indicates hyphenated words (for example, *(4-2)*), then the word boundary or the hyphen gets displayed in the grid, to help solvers.
-The software uses the following criteria to decide what constitites the enum part of a clue: a pair of opening and closing parentheses, containing only numbers, hyphens, commas, and apostrophes, starting with a number.
+The software uses the following criteria to decide what constitutes the enum part of a clue: a pair of opening and closing parentheses, containing only numbers, hyphens, commas, apostrophes, and periods, starting with a number.
 The software also treats a pair of parentheses containing the text "word" or "letter" or "?" with anything before are after it as an enum (to allow the setter to specify the enum as "(two words)" or "(?)", for example).

+### Annotations
 In a grid with solutions provided, the setter may include annotations for explaining how a clue works or for providing hints.
 Any text located after the enum in a clue is treated as annotation.
 The annotation is displayed when the